JohnGiorgi/seq2rel/README.md

 ### Preparing a dataset

-Datasets are tab-seperated files, where each example is contained on its own line, the first column contains the text, and the last column contains the relation.
+Datasets are tab-seperated files, where each example is contained on its own line.
+The first column contains the text, and the last column contains the relation.
 Relations themselves must be serialized to strings.

 Take the following example, which denotes an _adverse drug event_ (`"@ADE@"`) between the drug _benzodiazepine_ (`"@DRUG@"`) and the effect _coma_ (`"@EFFECT@`")